Automation Examples

 ./jython.sh -Dorg.slf4j.simpleLogger.logFile=System.out -m akana.container --recipe ../recipes/register-container.json --props register-container.properties

-When the recipe has successfully completed, you'll see a message such as the below.
+When the recipe has successfully completed, you will see a message as shown below.

 Register Container recipe successful